200 Hour Yoga Teacher Training Rishikesh

 - Clean and Hygienic Accommodation with attached hot showers.
 24×7 power back up.
 Three nutritious and balanced vegetarian meals every day with Herbal tea.

-- Engaging guided excursions during the yoga course to places of spiritual and yogic significance.
+- Engaging guided excursions during the 200 Hour Yoga Teacher Training in Rishikesh course to places of spiritual and yogic significance.

 - A Yoga Essentials kit is provided to each participant upon arrival.